-TITN’s debt level has been constant at around US$346.36m over the previous year – this includes both the current and long-term debt.
-At this stable level of debt, the current cash and short-term investment levels stands at US$53.40m , ready to deploy into the business.
-Moreover, TITN has produced US$95.81m in operating cash flow over the same time period, leading to an operating cash to total debt ratio of 27.66%, signalling that TITN’s debt is appropriately covered by operating cash.
-This ratio can also be interpreted as a measure of efficiency for loss making companies since metrics such as return on asset (ROA) requires a positive net income.
-In TITN’s case, it is able to generate 0.28x cash from its debt capital.
+TITN has sustained its debt level by about US$348m over the last 12 months – this includes long-term debt.
+At this constant level of debt, the current cash and short-term investment levels stands at US$57m , ready to be used for running the business.
+Moreover, TITN has generated cash from operations of US$47m during the same period of time, leading to an operating cash to total debt ratio of 13%, signalling that TITN’s debt is not covered by operating cash.

-At the current liabilities level of US$328.29m liabilities, the company has been able to meet these obligations given the level of current assets of US$599.15m, with a current ratio of 1.83x.
-Generally, for Trade Distributors companies, this is a reasonable ratio as there’s enough of a cash buffer without holding too capital in low return investments.
+Looking at TITN’s US$420m in current liabilities, the company has been able to meet these commitments with a current assets level of US$641m, leading to a 1.52x current account ratio.
+The current ratio is calculated by dividing current assets by current liabilities.
+Generally, for Trade Distributors companies, this is a reasonable ratio as there's enough of a cash buffer without holding too much capital in low return investments.

-TITN’s high cash coverage means that, although its debt levels are high, the company is able to utilise its borrowings efficiently in order to generate cash flow.
-Since there is also no concerns around TITN’s liquidity needs, this may be its optimal capital structure for the time being.
-This is only a rough assessment of financial health, and I’m sure TITN has company-specific issues impacting its capital structure decisions.
-I suggest you continue to research Titan Machinery to get a more holistic view of the small-cap by looking at:
+Although TITN’s debt level is towards the higher end of the spectrum, its cash flow coverage seems adequate to meet obligations which means its debt is being efficiently utilised.
+Since there is also no concerns around TITN's liquidity needs, this may be its optimal capital structure for the time being.
+I admit this is a fairly basic analysis for TITN's financial health.
+Other important fundamentals need to be considered alongside.
+I recommend you continue to research Titan Machinery to get a better picture of the small-cap by looking at:

 - Future Outlook: What are well-informed industry analysts predicting for TITN’s future growth?
 Take a look at our free research report of analyst consensus for TITN’s outlook.